ArunHussain/neural_network/README.md

 * Calculate the deltas of the output layer
 * Adjust the weights and bias of the output layer
 * Calculate the gradients of the hidden layer
-* Calcualte the deltas of the hidden layer
+* Calculate the deltas of the hidden layer
 * Adjust the weights and bias of the hidden layer

 The formula for calculating the weights and deltas of the output layer is: